hebertzin/jwt-and-ratelimit-rest-api/readme.md

 * Persistence in **PostgreSQL**
 * Authentication via **JWT**

+## Deploy

+The API has been successfully deployed on Render.
+You can access it at the following endpoint: https://jwt-and-ratelimit-rest-api.onrender.com

 ## Licence

 Distributed under the MIT License.
 See `LICENSE` for more information.